calband/calchart-redesign-old/docs/Testing.md

 These tests should be written in the `test/` directory, following the same layout as the `vue_src` directory.
 For example, testing the `vue_src/home/ShowList.vue` component should be done in the file `test/home/ShowList.spec.js`.

-This command should be run wherever you ran `npm install`:
+This command should be run locally:

 ```
-# if installed locally
 $ npm test

-# if installed in the VM
-$ vagrant ssh -c 'npm test'
 ```

 ## End-to-End Tests

 These tests test functionality between the backend and frontend; for example, testing that actions from the frontend being sent to the backend have the correct events occur.
 Think of these tests as automating user experiences, steps a developer might run manually to check that a given sequence of actions works (e.g. text in box, click button, click other button that appears, etc).

 We use the [`testcafe`](https://devexpress.github.io/testcafe/) library to write tests.
 Tests should be written in the `e2e/` directory.
-This command should be run wherever you ran `npm install`:
+This command should be run locally:

 ```
-# if installed locally
 $ npm run e2e

-# if installed in the VM
-$ vagrant ssh -c 'npm run e2e'
 ```

 You should also be running `npm run dev` when running end-to-end tests.